 North London Collegiate School, or NLCS, is a private day school for girls in Edgeware, London.
 Founded in 1850, the school prides itself on being the first girls’ school in the UK to offer its students the same opportunities that boys of that day had.
 Today, it educates girls from a diverse range of backgrounds who commute in from all over Greater London.
 It is a member of the Girls’ Schools Association.

 North London Collegiate School is often hailed as one of the UK’s top girls’ schools.
 Its place in the league tables and GCSE results achieved certainly do cement this reputation, so it is no surprise that it is highly competitive.
 NLCS are proud to offer A Levels, Pre-U and International Baccalaureate to its girls entering the Sixth Form.
-In 2019, 98% of GCSEs achieved at Grade 9, 8 or 7 (A*-A), while 68% achieved at Grade 9.
-In the same year, 73% of A Levels and Pre-U were achieved at A* or A (or equivalent), while the average point score for IB students was 41.
-Three girls achieving a perfect IB score of 45 points.
-Of the 2020 leavers, 17% went on to study at Oxbridge.
+In 2022, 98% of GCSEs achieved at Grade 9, 8 or 7 (A*-A), while 79% achieved at Grade 9.
+In the same year, 87% of A Levels and Pre-U were achieved at A* or A (or equivalent), while the average point score for IB students was 41.
+Two girls achieved a perfect IB score of 45 points.
+Of the 2022 leavers, 20% went on to study at Oxbridge.
 Others secured places at top international universities including Harvard, Stanford and Columbia.

 A bursary at NLCS can cover up to 100% of the fees, with 9% of students currently receiving financial support.

-NLCS is holding Virtual Open Events in lieu of physical, in-person events due to ongoing Covid-19 restrictions.
-You can book a place on the School website.
+NLCS hosts a number of taster mornings and open evenings from the Summer to the Autumn term.
+The dates for the 2023 Autumn open events will be released and available to book via the school website in September.
+Prospective pupils and parents are invited on a tour of the school and facilities led by a current student.
 There you will have the opportunity to meet the Headmistress and Senior Staff and hear from current students and alumnae.
 You will also find out more about the admissions process, learn about academic and extra-curricular life, and have an opportunity to ask questions.
 NLCS also offer a virtual areal tour of the school grounds on their website.

 Before registering your daughter for admission, we recommend that you and your daughter attend a North London Collegiate School Virtual Open Event.
 This will give your daughter a sense of what life is like attending NLCS and hear from current pupils.
 We have found girls who attend Open Events are better prepared in interviews and more confident upon entering in September.